Skip to content

 Another very interesting feature of the HiveMQ MQTT Client for Java is its backpressure handling, which can be used in conjunction with MQTT 5 brokers in order to communicate that the incoming load is to high and ask the producers to throttle their output back, for example.

-Key Features of HiveMQ MQTT Client for Java
+Features Supported by HiveMQ MQTT Client for Java

 Feature